andreafspeziale/nestjs-memcached/README.md

 export class AppModule {}
 ```

-For signle connection without authentication you can omit the `connections` property.
+For signle connection you can omit the `connections` property.
+For multiple connections you can omit the `port` property if the server is using the default one.

 ```ts
 // exploded MemcachedModuleOptions